qanqe/server-health-monitor/README.md

 ==================================================
 ```

-When warnings are present and email alerts are enabled, a notification is sent immediately after the report is printed.

----
+If email is enabled and warnings fired, the alert goes out right after the report prints.

-## Log File
+## Log file

-Every run appends timestamped entries to `health.log`:
+Each run appends entries to `health.log`:

 ```
 2026-04-10 14:32:07,412 - INFO - CPU - 23.4% - OK